Sri Krishna Rayabaram: Plot

-Cal and lot is based on the story of Mahabharata, an ancient Sanskrit epic.
+The Cal and lot is based on the story of Mahabharata, an ancient Sanskrit epic.
 Krishna acts as an emissary between Pandavas and Kauravas to prevent a war.
 The play opens with the Dvārakā scene, when Krishna is having a nap at his palace.
 Duryodhana and Arjuna arrive to seek his help in the impending war.
 Krishna puts himself on one side and his entire army on the other and asks Arjuna to choose first.
 He promises not to participate in the war himself.
 Arjuna responds by seeking Krishna's presence in the war as his charioteer.
 Duryodhana happily gets Krishna's army on his side.

 Depictions on film

 Sri Krishna Rayabaram was made as a Telugu film in 1960 by Y. V. Ramanujam under Chandrika Pictures.
 It starred Kalyanam Raghuramaiah, Puvvula Suri Babu, Gummadi, and Tadepalli Lakshmi Kanta Rao.
 P. Suri Babu rendered music for the film and rendered some poems.

 Films such as Sri Krishna Pandaviyam and Daana Veera Soora Karna dramatised the Rayabaram scene, with the poems rendered by eminent playback singers like V. Ramakrishna.
 Ghantasala Venkateswara Rao rendered some of the songs for Telugu films.